Disclosure under the California Transparency in Supply Chains Act and UK Modern Slavery Act

 On-site audits also include a review of records of all migrant workers at the facility, including, date of arrival, contract terms (including copies of employment agreements), employment history, anticipated and actual date of return, and recruitment fees paid for the last three years (or such longer time period as may be required by law), together with copies of all recruitment agency or labor broker agreements.
 If fees are required to be reimbursed by the manufacturing contractor pursuant to the Supplier Code, we will include in future disclosure statements our efforts to ensure that workers were reimbursed for the fees in accordance with the Supplier Code.

-Following each audit, we meet with the manufacturing contractor to discuss violations of the Supplier Code or any other standard in our factory compliance program (if any), and to discuss corrective actions plans, which may include additional on-site audits of the manufacturing facility if necessary.
+Following each audit, we meet with the manufacturing contractor to discuss violations of the Supplier Code or any other standard in our Compliance Program (if any), and to discuss corrective actions plans, which may include additional on-site audits of the manufacturing facility if necessary.
 In the event of a violation of the Supplier Code, we reserve the right to either terminate our relationship with the supplier or to work with the supplier to implement corrective action to remedy the nonconformance.
 In the case of a serious violation of the Supplier Code, termination of the Company’s relationship with the supplier may occur, particularly where corrective action is either not possible or determined to be an insufficient remedy.

 New employees are provided with a copy of the Employee Code upon hire.
 All employees are required to undergo compliance and ethics training, including with respect to the Employee Code, upon hire, and on a bi-annual basis thereafter.
 In addition, the Company’s directors and officers are required to complete an annual certification attesting that they know and understand the requirements of the Employee Code.
 Failure to comply with the Employee Code may result in corrective action up to and including termination of employment with the Company.